sahayamasha97/simpleSignupPage/README.md

   var.hidden=true, var.hidden=false // it's for hide and show the container. localStorage.setItem, localStorage.getItem // its for get values using key from local storage.
   Math.floor(1000 + Math.randam() * 9999); //  This one for create the  4 digit ramdam numbers for OTP validation.
-  finaly the output is showing by alert(), and inner.text
+  finaly the output is showing by used alert(), and inner.text
                                                      -Masha
 </pre>